sorabhtomar/iosnd-office-hours/2015-03-10-program-actions-outlets.md

 ### Outlets

+Here’s what you see when creating an outlet:

+- Name: This is where you choose a name for the outlet
+- Object: This is just the object in which we’re currently creating the outlet
+- Type: Will always be the type of UI element that you’re making an outlet from
+- Storage: This has to do with memory management.
+See Strong vs. Weak, below.

+####Strong vs. Weak

+The strong and weak pointer system is a way to allocate and deallocate memory that tries to minimize loss, while still being efficient.
+Both weak and strong pointers can point to an object.
+By “pointing to an object”, they are able to see and use it.
+If no pointers are pointing to an object, that object is not being used by anyone, and it makes sense that we’d want to reallocate that space to other things.
+So how do we make sure we don’t get a loop of pointers, each one pointing to the next until it goes full circle?
+That loop could be separated off on its own, not being used by the main program and just taking up space.
+So how can we prevent something like this?
+Well, we’ll allocate some pointers with actual power, and some pointers without any real power.
+Pointers with actual power are the decision-makers.
+Pointers with no real power can see an object, but they don’t have any say in whether it gets thrown out or not.
+Imagine this:

+If I put a piece of artwork out on the side of the street, I can still see it from my window.
+I could also see it if I stood there on the side of the street while holding it.
+When the garbage truck comes though, if no one is holding that artwork, it’s going to get thrown out.
+It really wouldn’t matter how many people are watching from the window— if there’s not at least one person holding onto the artwork, the trash collectors are going to take it away.

+So as you could probably guess, the people watching from the window have no real power, they are the “weak” pointers.
+The people holding onto the artwork on the street— they are keeping it from getting taken away, and are the “strong” pointers.
+If at least one strong pointer is pointing to an object, it won’t get taken away (or deallocated), regardless of whether 1, 10, or 0 weak pointers are pointing to it.
+If there are no strong pointers pointing to an object, it will get thrown away, also regardless of whether 1, 10, or 0 weak pointers are pointing to it.

 ### Outlet Collections

 Outlet collections are an array of outlets.
 You can use them if you want to do